top of page

 More would be laid at your feet."

-This chant, though mocking, is not without deeper significance.
+This verse, though mocking, is not without deeper significance.
 It parodies the romantic language often found in Irish poetry and song, where Ireland is personified as a beloved woman.
 In this context, the milk woman symbolizes a diminished Ireland—aged, exploited, and yet still nurturing.
 Buck’s exaggerated adoration underscores the tension between the idealized vision of Ireland and the stark reality of its decay.

 Through the milk woman’s humble exit, Joyce leaves us with an image of Ireland’s duality: nurturing yet diminished, revered yet overlooked, burdened by its history but still moving forward.